nafees-iqbal/NLProc-Proj-M-SS25/README.md

 ## To run the project first run the requirements.txt to install necessary packages
 **pip install -r requirements.txt**
+**python -m spacy download en_core_web_sm**

 ---

-## Branch Info
+## Previous weeks tasks Info

-All previous week's work and corresponding README files can be found in their respective branches.
+All previous weeks work and corresponding README files can be found in their respective branches.
 In the `main` branch, only the **current week's tasks** are documented in this main branch README file.

 ---